chrisbensen/micronaut/setup_development/setup_development.md

    mn --version
    ```

-      **Note:** This is a small chance this doesn't work in which case you can bypass using package manager:
+      **Note:** This is a small chance this doesn't work in which case you can bypass using sdk manager:
       ```
       wget https://github.com/micronaut-projects/micronaut-starter/releases/download/v2.0.0/micronaut-cli-2.0.0.zip